 Sedimentary rocks are formed by joining many broken remains of other rocks together.
 Some examples of sedimentary rocks are conglomerate, mudstone and limestone.

 As bits of minerals settle into layers over thousands of years, the weight of water and the layers of sediment above press down and cement the minerals into sedimentary rock

-5. Sedimentary rock is formed as the sediment layers stick together – This process is called cementation.
+5. Sedimentary rock is formed as the sediment layers stick together – This process is called cementation

 Here is the order of the whole process to form sedimentary rocks: